Tsaousis/HCI-NTUA/README.md

 In order to have a look for yourself you can download the demo apk from this repository.

-Due to it being public, there are deliberately files missing from this repo, if you want to get the rest of the files you can contact me on kostastsaousis99@gmail.com
+Due to it being public, there are deliberately files missing from this repository, if you want to get the rest of the files ore more in information abou this project you can contact me on kostastsaousis99@gmail.com